Skip to main content

 6. Tap the blue button to write the data onto the NFC chip.

 If no error message appears, you can return and open the NFC Reader.
-Again, select text/pg in the dropdown.
+Again, select text/pg from the dropdown menu.
 Hold the chip to your device—your previously saved information should now be displayed.

 Creating a Custom Script to Read the NFC Chip